A.J. Brown Player Prop Bets for NFL Week 18 | Tennessee vs. Houston 1/9/2022

 Matchup vs. Houston

-- Brown is averaging 99 receiving yards per game in five career matchups against the Texans, 20.5 more than his receiving yards prop bet over/under for Sunday's game (78.5).
+- Against the Texans, Brown has averaged 99 receiving yards per game over his five career matchups, 21.5 more than his over/under for Sunday's game.

 - Brown has caught a touchdown pass against the Texans four times, and had multiple TDs in one of those games.